ansgarwiechers/pat/README.md

 =====

-At my workplace we're using cron for scheduled Puppet runs, therefore the script disables this cron job (`/etc/cron.d/puppet`) along with the agent, and restores it when re-enabling the agent.
+At my workplace we're using cron for scheduled Puppet runs, therefore the script disables this cron job (`/etc/cron.d/puppet`) when disabling the agent, and restores it when re-enabling the agent.
 If you don't do scheduled Puppet runs you can use the script as-is (a missing cron job will simply be ignored).
 But if you use a different cron job or an entirely different method of scheduling Puppet runs you'll have to modify the function `scheduled_runs()` accordingly.

 The script also assumes that the Puppet client is installed in `/opt/puppetlabs`.
 If you installed it in a different location you need to